-In 2016, Market Value of homes in the Guelph Real Estate Market looked different than the Market Value of homes in the 2017 Guelph Real Estate Market.
+In 2016, the Market Value of homes in the Guelph Real Estate Market looked different than the Market Value of homes in the 2017 Guelph Real Estate Market.
 This year, we’ve seen more homes on the Real Estate Market, however, the amount is agreeable to the number of buyers.
 The scales of supply and demand have become more level.
-This has put a cap on most bidding wars as buyers are seeing Market Value for similar homes that have sold in their preferred location, and bidding much more reasonably.
+This has put a cap on most bidding wars as buyers are seeing Market Value for similar homes that have sold in their preferred location and bidding much more reasonably.

 Is this a bad thing?

 That depends on how you look at it.
-Home sellers should be pricing similarly to other sellers in the area, and won’t be profiting as much as they would have in 2016.
+Home sellers should be pricing their properties similarly to other sellers in the area, and won’t be profiting as much as they would have in 2016.
 But at the same time, they are receiving the current Market Value, which is fair.